Grand Hustle Records: 2011–2016: Get Dough or Die series

 In 2011, T.I. signed his youngest brother Bryce Harris, better known by his stage name GFM Bryyce.
-In late 2011, Grand Hustle solo artists Shad da God, Spodee and Yung Booke, came together to form the hip hop group D.O.P.E. (an acronym for Destroying Other People's Egos).
-D.O.P.E.'s first notable song, titled "Harry Potter" and produced by Hit-Boy, was included on T.I.'s fifth solo mixtape, Fuck da City Up, which was released January 1, 2012.
+In December 2011 the OMG Girlz were signed to Interscope Records via Grand Hustle/Pretty Hustle.
 On March 1, 2012, T.I. revealed he signed rappers Iggy Azalea, Chip and Trae tha Truth, to Grand Hustle Records.
-T.I. was then executive producer on Azalea's debut EP, Glory and was featured on the lead single "Murda Bizness", which premiered March 26, 2012.
-The EP was later released on July 30, 2012.
-On October 9, 2012, T.I., Iggy Azalea, B.o.B, Chip and Trae tha Truth, were all featured on the annual BET Hip Hop Awards cypher, where they all took turns rapping, showcasing their abilities.
+T.I. was executive producer on Azalea's debut EP, Glory and was featured on the lead single "Murda Bizness", which premiered March 26, 2012.
+The EP was released on July 30, 2012.
+On October 9, 2012, T.I., Iggy Azalea, B.o.B, Chip and Trae tha Truth, were all featured on the annual BET Hip Hop Awards cypher.
 In 2012, Chip, formerly known as Chipmunk, also released his first project with Grand Hustle, a mixtape entitled London Boy.
-The mixtape, which features several appearances from Grand Hustle artists, including Iggy Azalea and T.I on the posse cut, "Hustle Gang", was released on December 25, 2012.
+The mixtape, which features several appearances from Grand Hustle artists, including Iggy Azalea and T.I on the posse cut "Hustle Gang", was released on December 25, 2012.
 In early January 2013, B.o.B announced an upcoming Grand Hustle compilation album titled Hustle Gang.

 On January 18, 2013, it was announced T.I. drew a close to his 10-year contract with Atlantic Records the month before, after releasing Trouble Man: Heavy Is the Head.
-It was reported he proposed a $75 million deal for any label that wants to provide a home for him and his imprint.
+It was reported he proposed a $75 million deal for any label that wanted to provide a home for him and his imprint.
 TMZ reported that T.I. had drawn up the details, which included exclusive signing of all Grand Hustle artists.
-T.I. was also allegedly being coaxed by some of the biggest names in the industry.
-There were reports that Jay-Z was looking to sign T.I., hoping to add him to the Roc Nation roster.
-T.I. also had an exclusive dinner at Katana with Dr. Dre, who is thought to have proposed an Interscope signing to the rapper.
-T.I. had also met with Sony, who reportedly offered him $50 Million, and spoke with Universal later that week.
+T.I. allegedly negotiated with several big names in the industry: there were reports that Jay-Z was looking to sign T.I., hoping to add him to the Roc Nation roster; T.I. had dinner with Dr. Dre, who is thought to have proposed an Interscope signing to the rapper; Sony reportedly offered T.I. $50 Million, and spoke with Universal later that week.